 Four states — Delaware, Montana, New Hampshire and Oregon — have no statewide sales tax, or local sales taxes, either.

-On the other end of the spectrum is Louisiana, whose combined state and local sales tax weighs in at 9.55 percent.
+On the other end of the spectrum is Louisiana and Tennessee, whose combined state and local sales tax weighs in at 9.55 percent.
 Tennessee, whose state sales tax is 9.547 percent, trails Louisiana by a fraction.
-Following Tennessee on the ranking of states with the highest sales taxes are Arkansas (9.48 percent), Washington (9.29 percent) and Alabama (9.22 percent).
+Following Tennessee are Arkansas (9.44 percent), Washington (9.24 percent) and Alabama (9.24 percent).

 States have to get revenue from somewhere, and sometimes states with low income taxes have high sales taxes.
 “Tennessee has a very high sales tax but a very low income tax,” says Janelle Fritts, policy analyst at the Tax Foundation.
 “In fact, Tennessee doesn’t tax wage income at all; it just taxes dividends and capital gains.”
 Washington and Texas, which don’t have income taxes, also have above-average sales taxes.